smallbasic/smallbasic.github.io/_build/pages/vade_control.markdown

 limitations to the construct:

 -   No required or even allowed.
-This makes it impossible to achieve a &raquo;fallthrough&laquo; of several clauses (intentionally or accidentally).
+This makes it impossible to achieve a &raquo;fall through&laquo; of several clauses (intentionally or accidentally).

 -   There is no way to compare for inequality (like -- this would be an